Health Benefits of Avocados

 Both diabetes and cardiovascular disease are two of the main causes of premature death in the world.
-So you can see why preventing their occurrence is such a big deal indeed.
+So we can see why preventing their occurrence is such a big deal indeed.

 When some people, especially those trying to lose weight, hear about how high in fat content the avocado can be, they can shy away from it.
 But that would be a big mistake, we assure you.
 Yes, it is a fruit which is rather high in fat, but that would be healthy fat!

 In other words, the good variety, the one everyone needs.